-Throbbing pain in the abdomen, heavy bleeding, lower back pain, and nausea are just a few of the symptoms women with a menstrual disorder might experience.
+Throbbing pain in the abdomen, heavy bleeding, lower back pain, and nausea are just a few of the symptoms veterans with a menstrual disorder might experience.
 Sometimes, severe symptoms like these can lead to missed days at work, pain and discomfort that interfere with daily life, or even infertility.

 Talk to Us About Your Claim: